This article discusses the pros and cons of the Keto Diet and why and how it works for weight loss.

 - The potential for superior results

-A twelve-month test study carried out in 2007 compared the results of participants who followed a Keto meal plan to others who were on Zone, LEARN, and Ornish eating plans.
+A twelve-month test study carried out in 2007 compared the results of participants who followed a Keto meal plan to others who were on either the Zone, LEARN, or Ornish eating plans.
 Not only did the Keto dieters lose more weight, but they also showed a significantly higher reduction in body fat.

 - Improved muscle mass retention

-Because the Keto Diet’s focus is on fat burning rather than weight loss, the outcome can be a healthier and more visually appealing body shape with a lower fat level and better muscle retention.
+Because the Keto Diet focuses on fat burning rather than weight loss, the outcome can be a healthier and more visually appealing body shape with a lower fat level and better muscle retention.

 - Stabilizes blood sugar & insulin levels

-The Keto Diet’s limited carbohydrate allocation tends to stabilize blood sugar and keep it at a healthy level, while low carb, moderate protein, high-fat diets reduce insulin levels.
+The Keto Diet’s limited carbohydrate allocation tends to stabilize blood sugar and keep it at a healthy level.
+And being a low-carb, moderate protein, high-fat diet, it promotes reduced insulin levels.

 The health benefits of lower insulin include faster weight loss, less incidence of Type 11 diabetes, and a slowing of the aging process.